-The differences from example 2 are that master switch links directly to internet and administrator from worldwide can access it through internet.
+The differences from example 2 are that master switch links directly to Internet and administrator from worldwide can access it through Internet.

-Set the Switch IP and gateway of master switch to real IP (211.23.53.251 and 211.23.53.249) and make sure administrator can access the master switch from internet.
+Set the Switch IP and gateway of master switch to real IP (211.23.53.251 and 211.23.53.249) and make sure administrator can access the master switch from Internet.
 The other procedures are the same as example 1.

-Now administrator from internet can access the slaves in other domain (192.168.223.0).
+Now administrator from Internet can access the slaves in other domain (192.168.223.0).
 Somewhat we can image the master is playing a role of tiny virtual server for these slaves.

 5.4.
-"Single IP - Stacking mode" application used with switch used with switch
+"Single IP - Stacking mode" application with Switch

-This switch provides traditional stacking mode to stack with maximum 16 switches by cascading their Gigabit ports.
+This switch provides traditional stacking mode to stack with maximum 32 switches by cascading their Gigabit ports (purchased separately).
+For better performance, we recommend stacking no more than 8 Switches.
 This feature helps network administrator to easily use one switch assigned as the master to manage the other stacked switches through the browser.
-That is, the master can bring a "global view" showing all stacked devices to network administrator as long as he/she accessed to the master switch by using its IP (this IP should be public for remote access through the internet).
+That is, the master can bring a "global view" showing all stacked devices to network administrator as long as he/she accessed to the master switch by using its IP (this IP should be public for remote access through the Internet).
 This will easily let the network administrator know the group settings (e.g. tag-based VLAN groups) and link status among all stacked units.
 A typical arrangement of network connection of "Single IP - Stacking mode" is shown below: